bjornops/bjornops.github.io/_posts/2022-01-23-kubernetes-introduction.md

 ![Figure](/assets/posts/2022-kubernetes-intro/kubernetes-node.png){: .align-center width="75%"}
 *A Kubernetes node*

+So now we have a pod and a node to run it.

+*Todo: transition*

 ### Service

+A *service* enables other components of the cluster to utilize the application we have running in our pod.
+It serves as a connectivity layer, and makes the pod or pods that it covers available in the Kubernetes network.
+Now, if any other pod wants to connect to our application, it can use the service name as a URL.
+The Kubernetes DNS together with the Kube proxy will guide the traffic to our pod.

 {: .text-center}
 ![Figure](/assets/posts/2022-kubernetes-intro/kubernetes-service.png){: .align-center width="75%"}
 *A service with two pods*

+Pod A and B in the figure can be running the same application or different ones, but you would be best served providing only one application, as the traffic could be directed to either one of them.
+So for a consistent experience, please use replicas of the same pod.

 ### Ingress